Luyanda Zwane

-Luyanda Zwane (born February 7, 2004) is a South African actress, model and influencer.
+Luyanda Zwane (born 7 February 2004) is a South African actress, influencer and model.
 She is well known for her starring roles in the Mzansi Wethu telenovela Sibongile & The Dlaminis as Sibongile Mbambo and the drama series Shaka Ilembe as Vundlazi.
+She is also known for playing Lindani in the Netflix telenovela series The Polygamist.

 Early life

-Zwane was born on 7 February 2004, in Durban, KwaZulu Natal, South Africa.
+Zwane was born on 7 February 2004 in Durban, KwaZulu Natal.
 She has a twin sister, Lusanda Zwane.
 She attended Kingsway High School, where she excelled in drama and matriculated with five distinctions.
-Although she didn't pursue higher education due to a rejected scholarship application.
+She did not pursue higher education due to a rejected scholarship application.

 Career

-Zwane made her first television appearance in 2022, playing the role of Lele in the e.tv series Durban Gen. In 2023, she played the role of Nomonde Gumede in the BET Africa telenovela Redemption.
+Zwane made her television debut in 2022, playing the role of Lele in the e.tv series Durban Gen. In 2023, she played the role of Nomonde Gumede in the BET Africa telenovela Redemption.
 She also appeared in the Showmax series Outlaws as Phumzile and in the Netflix short film Miseducation as Aphiwe Ndima.

 In 2024, she played the lead role of Sibongile Mbambo in Sibongile & The Dlaminis and in the Mzansi Magic drama series Shaka Ilembe as Vundlazi.
 During that year, she left Sibongile & The Dlaminis.